pascalandy/docker-stack-this/README.md

 To accomplish this, we put together the power of:

 - play-with-docker (#pwg)
-- **docker Swarm mode
+- docker Swarm mode
 - docker stacks

 ### Start here
 This is a monorepo or small projects per directory if you prefer.
 Just navigate the directories!

-I’m actively updating `traefik-manager-noacme`.
+The most solid stack is: `traefik-manager-noacme`.

 ### Progress